stanislav-tikhomirov/R-Plugin-UX/task.md

 5. In ‘stocks’ folder there is FlexStocks RMarkdown file.
 Knit it.
 If there are any errors - fix them.

-6. Check version of ‘dplyr’ package.

-7. If you did not use packages ‘BCEA’ and ‘archdata’ before - delete them.
+6. In request.R there are some bugs in the code.
+Use debugger to locate and fix them.